Compartment Syndrome (Acute and Chronic Exertional Compartment Syndrome)

 - Pain subsides shortly after stopping the activity

 If the pain worsens or doesn’t settle, the tissues may not be getting enough blood or oxygen, and should be seen to immediately.
-Athletes who suffer from chronic exertional compartment syndrome may develop ongoing pain
+Athletes who suffer from chronic exertional compartment syndrome may develop ongoing pain and muscle weakness.

 How is it treated?